apache/spark/docs/apache-airflow/security/webserver.rst

     AUTH_TYPE = AUTH_DB

-Another way to create users it's in the UI login page, allowing user self registration through a "Register" button.
+Another way to create users is in the UI login page, allowing user self registration through a "Register" button.
 The following entries in the ``$AIRFLOW_HOME/webserver_config.py`` can be edited to make it possible:

 .. code-block:: ini